rsm5139/learning-flask/step_5/README.md

 There are 2 new files in this example: ```forms.py``` and ```models.py```.
 The former defines the class for the comment form, and the latter defines the class for the database.
 These classes are imported and used by ```routes.py```.
 The data are the passed off to the template to be utilized by Jinja2.

-This example simply takes a username and a comment, saves it to the database, and display's a list of previous names and comments.
-Not too complicated, but the next [example](#) will go even deeper by authorizing a user and creating a session.

 ## Other Steps

 [Step 1/2](https://github.com/rsm5139/learning-flask)